skosch/YinYangFit/docs/source/index.markdown

 [Hill function](https://en.wikipedia.org/wiki/Hill_equation_(biochemistry)<sup>W</sup>)
 or Naka-Rushton function.
 Dotted line: monotonic polynomial (e.g. $x^2$).{/mn}

-Of course, the squaring operation in the expression for complex cell activations is a rather unrealistic (if practical) choice.
+While complex cells are often modelled with a parabolic activation function (like $y=ax^2$), this is a rather unrealistic choice.
 In a real cells, the firing rate will level off after the input has been increased beyond some limit.
-A popular model for this is the hyperbolic ratio sigmoid
+A popular model for this behaviour is the hyperbolic ratio sigmoid

 $$y = \frac{x^k}{\beta^k + x^k}$$